Blokz101/Obsidian-Vault/Templates/Arc Length.md

 > Children:: [[Textbook - Arc Length.pdf]] [[Arc Length Proof]]

 ## Definition
-The length of an arc or curved line.
+- The length of an arc or curved line.
 For example, the length of $f(x)$ on the interval $[a,b]$.
-There are three versions based on what arc your dealing with:
-- Function of X
+- There are three versions based on what arc your dealing with Function of X
-- Function of Y
-- Parabolic

-##### Function of X
 Where the curve we are measuring is a function of $x$.
 ![[Screen Shot 2023-01-12 at 5.42.04 PM.png|200]]
 > [!Equation]